 Before & After Care

-Suggestions for supporting tantric massage benefits and integration
+Suggestions for supporting tantric sessions

 Session Preparation